gramineproject/examples/pytorch/README.md

 Labrador retriever.

 # Pre-requisites

-The following steps should suffice to run the workload on a stock Ubuntu 18.04 installation.
+The following steps should suffice to run the workload on a standard Ubuntu distribution.

 - `sudo apt install libnss-mdns libnss-myhostname` to install additional DNS-resolver libraries.